postsolar/jump.kak/README.md

 Default value: comment

 ## TODO
+- Different faces for the first and following characters of a label.
 - Incrementally remove highlighting when entering the characters for the label to jump to.
 That is, if `c` is entered as the first character, every non-`c` label should be removed from the view, and every first `c` within every label which starts with `c` should be highlighted differently.